 We use a 280gsm fine art paper and premium branded inks to create the perfect reproduction.

 Our expertise and use of high-quality materials means that our print colours are independently verified to last between 100 and 200 years.

 All products are printed in the UK, using the latest digital presses and a giclée printmaking process.

 We only use premium branded inks, and colours are independently verified to last between 100 and 200 years.

 Marine chronometer, movement

-A marine chronometer numbered 16285, by Thomas Mercer.
-It has a two-day full-plate fusee movement with four pillars, all fixed with blued screws.
-The movemetn is marked with the number 16285.
+A marine chronometer numbered 8310, by Victor Kullberg.
+It has a two-day full-plate movement with reverse fusee, and four pillars, all fixed with blued screws.
+It is marked with the broad arrow.
 The fusee, with stop-work and Harrison's maintaining power, has a pipe round the winding square.
-There is an Earnshaw-type spring detent escapement and a two-arm balance with helical balance spring.
+There is an Earnshaw-type spring detent escapement and a two-arm balance with a helical balance spring.

 - National Maritime Museum, Greenwich, London, Ministry of Defence Art Collection